dotnet/EntityFramework.Docs/docs/providers/index.rst

 .. caution::
     Using this provider on Mono will make use of the Mono SQL Client implementation, which has a number of known issues.
 For example, it does not support secure connections (SSL).

-**Status:** `Pre-release EntityFramework.SqlServer package on NuGet.org <https://www.nuget.org/packages/EntityFramework.SqlServer>`_ that supports the latest EF7 pre-release
+**Status:** `Pre-release EntityFramework.MicrosoftSqlServer package on NuGet.org <https://www.nuget.org/packages/EntityFramework.MicrosoftSqlServer>`_ that supports the latest EF7 pre-release

 **Project Site:** `EntityFramework GitHub project <https://github.com/aspnet/EntityFramework>`_